guilala/srcerer/README.md

 ## Dependencies
 - nodeJs >= 4.0.0
-- nginx
-- dependencies in package.json
+- See dependencies in package.json

 ## Run example
 ```bash